NikhilaChandini/MovieRank/README.md

 # MovieRank
-This is the Demo vedio for my project https://youtu.be/RicxFYwVXXE
+This is the Demo video for my project https://youtu.be/RicxFYwVXXE